 (7) Exhumation and shipment

 Disinterment and shipment to the United States of remains which have already been interred locally is possible.
 The request can be made to funeral home, which in turn must seek permission with the Kosovo Food and Veterinary Agency.
 Estimated costs for exhumation, preparation and air shipment of the remains to the United States can run approximately from $12,500 to $16,500 depending on final destination.

 An autopsy is required only by the order of prosecutor.
 Contact information is available at this link.
 The U.S. Embassy cannot prevent the authorities from conducting an autopsy when required, nor can it require one when not required under local law.

 (9) Remarks: Airport Service to/from Kosovo

 The Pristina airport is subject to frequent unannounced closures during the months of October, November, December, January, and February due to thick fog and delays and cancellations during other months of the year.
-In these cases, flights sometimes arrive at Skopje, Macedonia (130km from Pristina) or Tirana, Albania (about 250km from Pristina).
+In these cases, flights sometimes arrive at Skopje, North Macedonia (about 95km from Pristina) or Tirana, Albania (about 250km from Pristina).

 (10).
-Consular Report of Death of an American Citizen Abroad
+Consular Report of Death of a U.S. Citizen Abroad

 To complete the Report of the Death Abroad, the next of kin or legal representative must complete and submit information, which is sent by the Embassy to the next of kin by email.
 To obtain a duplicate of this information, please send an email to PristinaACS@state.gov or call the office.
-Upon receipt of this information and the local Death Certificate, the ACS unit will prepare the “Consular Report of Death of an American Citizen Abroad” (PDF 1.80MB) and send originals to the next of kin and/or legal representative.
+Upon receipt of this information and the local Death Certificate, the ACS unit will prepare the “Consular Report of Death of a U.S. Citizen Abroad” and send originals to the next of kin and/or legal representative.
 Up to twenty certified copies of the Report of Death are normally issued at the time of death, and will be provided free of charge.

-If in the future you find that you need additional copies, please review the information available at the “Request a copy of a Consular Report of Death Abroad.”
+If in the future you find that you need additional copies, please review the information available at “Request a copy of a Consular Report of Death Abroad.”